 (a) a data collector has been appointed under SAS and following the BETTA Effective Date the relevant Supplier retains it as a Data Collector under the Code; and

+(b) the data set out in paragraph 2.3.3 has prior to the BETTA Effective Date been provided to such Data Collector when it was a data collector under SAS.

+[P375]2.3.3B Each Virtual Lead Party shall send to the Data Collector for each Asset Metering System for which it is the Registrant:

+(a) promptly after its registration in respect of a particular Asset Metering System becomes effective or (as the case may be) following a change in Data Collector appointed in relation to a particular Asset Metering System (unless otherwise agreed with the relevant Data Collector) details of:

+(i) the related Asset Metering System Number and the Identifiers for the Meter Operator Agent; and

-(b) the data set out in paragraph 2.3.3 has prior to the BETTA Effective Date been provided to such Data Collector when it was a data collector under SAS.2.3.4 In respect of each SVA Metering System in relation to which it is registered in SMRS, a Supplier shall ensure that the appointed Data Collector has such access to the relevant meters as the Data Collector reasonably requires in order to read them all within the timescales required for Settlement.
+(ii) the start of the period for which the Data Collector is appointed;

+2.3.4 In respect of each SVA Metering System in relation to which it is registered in SMRS, a Supplier shall ensure that the appointed Data Collector has such access to the relevant meters as the Data Collector reasonably requires in order to read them all within the timescales required for Settlement.

 2.3.5 In relation to a change of Supplier, a Supplier shall not be obliged to provide any of the data referred to in paragraph 2.3.3(b) which the Supplier believes on reasonable grounds and in good faith is not valid.